DevExpress-Examples/maui-html-edit/CS/AIAssistant/Readme.md

 # DevExpress .NET MAUI HTML Edit - Use OpenAI GPT to Enhance Texts

-This example uses the GPT to enhance and check grammar of the **HTML Edit** control's content.
+This example uses a GPT model available in OpenAI to enhance and check grammar of the **HTML Edit** control's content.
 Please note that you need to specify your OpenAI API Key in the [MainPage.xaml.cs](MainPage.xaml.cs) file.

 <img src="html-edit-ai-assistant.png" width="30%"/>